 What are NFTs?

 A non-fungible token (NFT) is data appended to a file to produce a distinct signature.
 It might be a picture file, a piece of music, a tweet, a website text, a physical object, or various other digital formats.
 Anyone can possess a digital file (as long as it’s coded to distinguish it from any digital copies).
-In simple terms, NFT is a virtualised data unit that can be bought, sold, traded, and stored on a blockchain, a type of visible ledger.
+In simple terms, NFT is a virtualized data unit that can be bought, sold, traded, and stored on a blockchain, a type of visible ledger.

 NFTs are distinct from blockchain cryptocurrencies such as Bitcoin, where each token is unique.
-Photographs, videos, and music may all be attached to different NFT data units.
+Photographs, videos, and music may be attached to NFT data units.
 Or, as Emily Yang, a digital artist, b dedicated to learning and understanding what NFTs are, likes to call them a ‘digital collectable.’

 An NFT, contrary to common assumption, is a blockchain-based token that confirms you are the only owner of that one-of-a-kind digital asset, which could be anything.
 An NFT isn’t the same as a JPEG.
 It’s not a pixelated face, a bored ape’s profile photo, or a tweet converted into a digital collection.